Westbrook/blog/help-text.md

   <input aria-describedby="help-text" />
   <div id="help-text">
     <slot name="help-text"></slot>
-    <slot name="neutral-help-text"></slot>
     <slot name="negative-help-text"></slot>
   </div>
 `;
 ```

-From here we'd need to leverage the `invalid` variable we've already derived in our `handleInput()` method to do something like adding the `hidden` attribute (ignoring that [[hidden] is a lie](https://meowni.ca/hidden.is.a.lie.html)).
+From here we could leverage the `invalid` variable we've already derived in our `handleInput()` method to do something like add the `hidden` attribute (ignoring that [[hidden] is a lie](https://meowni.ca/hidden.is.a.lie.html)) to the `<slot>` elements conditionally.
 Then we can show the `negative-help-text` slot when `invalid === true`.
-When `invalid === false`, we can show the `neutral-help-text` slot.
+When `invalid === false`, we can show the `help-text` slot.
 And, we're done.

-Except, what happens with content that might have been addressed to the `help-text` slot?
+Except, what happens when content is only addressed to the `help-text` slot?

-Even with the logic that we've built around the value for `invalid`, were an application to provide content to the `help-text` slot as well as to the `neutral-help-text` or `negative-help-text` slots there would be times that more than one piece of help text would be displayed to a user.
+Toggling `hidden` directly on both `<slot>` elements in response to `invalid` would mean that the content addressed to the `help-text` slot would be hidden when `invalid`, regardless of whether there was content to display in the `negative-help-text` slot at that time.
+We could _only_ toggle `hidden` on the `negative-help-text` slot, but that would mean that there are times that our `<custom-from-element>` would receive two pieces of help text.
 Some component authors might want to deliver exactly this functionality to their users, in which case, they'll be ready to go with the above.
 For those of you that would agree, [here's your off ramp](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/stories/index.stories.js?branch=03-both@wfVpXdsTYhf9mY2slxW4t2Y2SjC3).

 For those of you, like me, who see more than one type of help text as something prevent, there are a couple of options available to us.
-One would be to leverage the `slotchange` event, and the `assignedElements()` API on the `help-text` slot to decide whether it has content, and when it does use that state to hide the `neutral-help-text` and `negative-help-text` slots.
+One would be to leverage the `slotchange` event, and the `assignedElements()` API on the `negative-help-text` slot to decide whether it has content, and when it does use that state in concert with `invalid` to decide when to hide the `help-text` slot.
 One more event listener, one more callback method, one quick question about `slotchange` timing and whether you should hold state instead, and you'd be ready to go!
 But, what if I told you that the browser already had this functionality built directly into it?

 Well, it does.